Functions for Working with Strings

 Parameters

-— String containing valid UTF-8 encoded text.
+s— String containing valid UTF-8 encoded text.
 String.

 Returned value